namtiennguyen97/namtiennguyen97.github.io/docs/README.md

 Old Repository has been deleted due it died in GitHub Pages.
 I just created new repo and deployed again with Jekyll, not manual like before.
 The entire project using gaming style.
 Nier.

+This project have 4 "child" project.
+Just check it out!
 ### Note
 Please dont access this webiste on Mobile, every thing will go crazy, because i m super noob in css position.
 But i will update and fix them soon.